Treaty of London (1839): Territorial consequences

-Neutrality of Belgium
+Belgian neutrality

-Belgium's de facto independence had been established through nine years of intermittent fighting.
-The co-signatories of the Treaty of London now officially recognised the independent Kingdom of Belgium.
+Belgium's de facto independence had been established through nine years of intermittent fighting in the 1830s against The Netherlands.
+The co-signatories of the Treaty of London recognised the independent Kingdom of Belgium.
 The five great powers of Europe (Austria, France, Prussia, Russia, and the United Kingdom) also pledged to guarantee Belgium's neutrality.

-The treaty was a fundamental "lawmaking" treaty that became a cornerstone of European international law; it was especially important in the events leading up to World War I.On 31 July 1914 the mobilisation of the Belgian Army was ordered, and the Belgian king at the same time publicly called Europe's attention to the fact that Germany, Great Britain and France were solemnly bound to respect and to defend the neutrality of his country.
-When the German Empire invaded Belgium in August 1914 in violation of the treaty, after an unanswered ultimatum UK declared war on 4 August.
+The treaty was a fundamental "lawmaking" treaty that became a cornerstone of European international law; it was especially important in the causes of World War I. On 31 July 1914, the mobilisation of the Belgian Army was ordered and the Belgian king publicly called Europe's attention to the fact that Germany, Great Britain and France were legally bound to defend the neutrality of his country.
+When the German Empire invaded Belgium in August 1914 despite the treaty, after an unanswered ultimatum Britain declared war on 4 August.
 Informed by the British ambassador that Britain would go to war with Germany over the latter's violation of Belgian neutrality, German Chancellor Theobald von Bethmann Hollweg exclaimed that he could not believe that Britain and Germany would be going to war over a mere "scrap of paper".